dustinpfister/blog_posts/_posts/js-array-join.md

 ## 2 - js array join and empty string as a separator

 An empty string can be given as the argument to the array join method.
+Doing so is what I would want to do if I do not want anything at all to be between each element with the resulting string that is returned my array join.

 ```js
 var arr = [1,2,3,3],